UK jobless rate shows surprise increase after Bank of England shifts focus

 "Basically, we don't think rates need to up until we've used up more of the slack that's in the economy now.
 That doesn't appear to be any time soon," he said.

-Sterling fell and British government bond prices rose to their highest in nearly two weeks after the data, as investors pushed back bets on when the BoE will raise interest rates.
+Sterling fell and British government bond prices rose to their highest in nearly two weeks after the data, as investors pushed back bets on when the Bank will raise interest rates.

 "There is still plenty of spare capacity in the job market. ... (and) the first rise in interest rates still appears to be some way off," said Samuel Tombs, UK economist at Capital Economics.